evansbenj/Reduced-Representation-Workshop/6_Using_Stacks_with_a_reference_genome.md

 `awk '$4 ~ /chrX/ {print $3}' batch_1.catalog.tags.tsv > chrX_blacklist`

 This uses a `unix` function called `awk`.
-It says to print the number in column 3 to a file called `chrX_blacklist` whenever the number in column 4 is equal to `chrX`.
+It says to print the number in column 3 to a file called `chrX_blacklist` whenever the value in column 4 is equal to `chrX`.

 We can view this file by typing: